 This Quarterly Highlights has been prepared in compliance with the requirements of section 2.2.1 of Form 51-102F1, by National Instrument 51-102 - Continuous Disclosure Obligations.
-This Quarterly Highlights should be read in conjunction with the Annual MD&A, the audited financial statements of the Company for the years ended December 31, 2017, and 2016 and the unaudited condensed interim financial statements for the six months ended June 30, 2018, together with the notes to it.
+This Quarterly Highlights should be read in conjunction with the Annual MD&A, the audited financial statements and the related notes for the years ended December 31, 2017, and 2016 and the unaudited condensed interim financial statements and the related notes for the years ended December 31, 2017, and 2016 and the unaudited condensed interim financial statements and the related notes for the nine months ended September 30, 2018.
 In the opinion of management, all adjustments (which consist only of normal recurring adjustments) considered necessary for a fair presentation have been included.
-The results for the six months ended June 30, 2018, are not necessarily indicative of the results that may be expected for any future period.
-The information contained herein is presented as at Aug.
-29, 2018 (the "Report Date"), unless otherwise indicated.
+The results for the nine months ended September 30, 2018, are not necessarily indicative of the results that may be expected for any future period.
+The information contained herein is presented as at November 27, 2018 (the "Report Date"), unless otherwise indicated.

-The unaudited condensed interim financial statements for the six months ended June 30, 2018, including comparatives, have been prepared in accordance with International Accounts Standards ("IAS") 34, "Interim Financial Reporting" using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and Interpretations issued by the International Reporting Interpretations Committee ("IFRIC").
+The unaudited condensed interim financial statements for the nine months ended September 30, 2018, including comparatives, have been prepared in accordance with International Accounts Standards ("IAS") 34, "Interim Financial Reporting", using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and Interpretations issued by the International Reporting Interpretations Committee ("IFRIC").